gotthardp/lorawan-server/doc/Handlers.md

 ## Payload

 The server can auto-parse some well-known data formats.

-To parse a custom format leave the *Payload* field undefined and write own *Parse Uplink* function.
+In such case you don't need to write own *Parse Uplink* function.

 ### ASCII Text

-The payload will get stored into the `text` field as ASII characters.
+The payload will get stored into the `text` field as ASCII characters.
+This can can be used only when the device directly sends human readable text.

 ### Cayenne Low Power Payload (LPP)